 During the 12 months of paying up, you will be building your credit score.
 Once you’ve finished paying, you will be given access to the $10000.

-1. Secured Credit Cards
+- Secured Credit Cards

-1. Getting Store credit cards
+- Getting Store credit cards

 These are cards offered by retail shops with which you can only buy things from those stores.
 They will help you build your credit score while getting access to items you need

-1. Finding a Cosigner
+- Finding a Cosigner

-This can be a family member or a friend with a strong credit history that cosigns your loan to help you establish a credit history.
+This can be a family member or a friend with a strong credit history who cosigns your loan to help you establish a credit history.
 They help you get better interest rates when building your score.

-1. Become a credit card authorized user
+- Become a credit card-authorized user

 You can be added to a credit card account by a close person, giving you access to the credit.
 As an authorized user you can start building credit.
 For this to be effective, your creditors need to report your authorized user account to the credit bureaus